Name List of the First Nine Famous Monks In Thailand

 The western year 1887 ~ 1981 - Wat Pradoo Chimpli, Bangkok.

-At that time LP Toh began his studies with Luang Phor Kang.
-As time goes by, Luang Phor Kang passed away to the end of his life; LP Toh is the only one who is so familiar within the temple and have become the abbot of the temple.
-When LP Toh became the abbot of Wat Pradoo Chimpli, he has to responsible to ensure that he should work hard to manage the whole temple.
-He has to make his effort no matter on preaching or holding the ceremony.
-In his life, he has made many amulets for devotees and often goes to practising in the deep mountain to increase his bahramee (power).
+At that time, LP Toh began his studies with Luang Phor Kang.
+As time goes by, Luang Phor Kang passes away at the end of his life; LP Toh is the only one who is so familiar with the temple and has become the abbot of the temple.
+When LP Toh became the abbot of Wat Pradoo Chimpli, he had to ensure that he worked hard to manage the whole temple.
+He has to make an effort to preach or hold the ceremony.
+He has made many amulets for devotees and often practices in the deep mountain to increase his bahramee (power).
 LP Toh has a large number of religious followers.
-His behaviours, responsibility was identified with loved and respected by everyone and was served in royalty.
+His behaviors and responsibility were identified as loved and respected by everyone and were served in royalty.
 He passed away in 1981 at the age of 94 and was granted with Royal Ceremonial funeral.

 5. (Luang Phor Ngern) Buddhachote (B.E.2353~2462)